The period-index problem for fields of transcendence degree 2: Ramification

 \begin{lem} If $p\in D_i\cap D_j$ is a chilly point then the exceptional divisor of the blowup of $X$ at $p$ is not a ramification divisor. \end{lem} \begin{proof} Let $x$ and $y$ be local equations for $D_i$ and $D_j$ at $p$.
 As explained in Proposition 1.2 of \cite{MR1462850}, we can write $\alpha_{K(\widehat{\ms O}_{X,p})}=\alpha'+(x,a)+(y,a)$, where $\alpha'\in\Br(\widehat{\ms O}_{X,p})$.
 A local equation for the blowup is given by $x=yX$, where $X$ is a coordinate on the exceptional divisor $E$.
 We find that $\alpha_{\Bl_p\spec\widehat{\ms O}_{X,p}}=\alpha'+(X,a)$, which is unramified at $E$ (whose local equation is $y=0$). \end{proof}

 \begin{lem} If $p\in D_i\cap D_j$ is a hot point of $D_i$ then \begin{enumerate} \item the exceptional divisor $E$ of $\Bl_p X$ is a ramification divisor with precisely one hot $\kappa(p)$-rational point; \item the intersection of the strict transform $\widetilde D_i$ with $E$ is a chilly point of $\widetilde D_i$. \end{enumerate} \end{lem} \begin{proof} Arguing as in the proof of Lemma \ref{L:chilly-blow}, locally we have that $\alpha=\alpha'+(x,a)=\alpha'+(X,a)+(y,a)$.
 Since $y$ cuts out $E$, we see from the elementary ramification calculation of Section 3 of Chapter XII of \cite{MR554237} that $\alpha$ ramifies (with a constant ramification extension given by taking the square root of $a$) along $E$.
 Moreover, $X$ locally cuts out $\widetilde D_i$, and we see that the point $X=y=0$ is chilly.
 Finally, taking the other coordinate patch with $xY=y$, we see that $\alpha$ does not ramify along $(Y=0)$, which is $\widetilde D_j$, showing that $E\cap\widetilde D_j$ is hot, as claimed. \end{proof} Combining Lemmas \ref{L:chilly-blow} and \ref{L:hot-blow}, we see that we can blow up a chilly point to eliminate it and a hot point to create a pair consisting of a chilly point and a hot point on a $(-1)$-curve.
-Blowing up again to eliminate the chilly point yields a $(-2)$-curve containing precisely one hot point rational over its constant field, completing the proof of Proposition \ref{P:scalding}. \end{proof}
+Blowing up again to eliminate the chilly point yields a $(-2)$-curve containing precisely one hot point rational over its constant field.
+At each step, a component of the original ramification divisor $D$ is made to contain fewer hot points, while $(-2)$-curves with single hot points are added.
+Once every component of $D$ has been ameliorated in this way, the ramification divisor assumes the form described in the statement of Proposition \ref{P:scalding}, completing the proof.

+In order to see the ``therefore'' clause of the first part of the Proposition, note that a scalding point is hot on the transverse curve, so that if all hot points are eliminated from a set of components, only cold intersection points can remain among those components. \end{proof}

+\begin{cor} If $D_i$ and $D_j$ are distinct components of $S$ that contain no cold points, then $D_i\cap D_j=\emptyset$. \end{cor} \begin{proof} The divisors $D_i$ and $D_j$ only contain scalding and cold points.
+If they include no cold points, then all special points are scalding.
+But a scalding point (by definition!) is hot on the complementary component (as the ramification is non-trivial on the transverse curve).
+Thus, a point cannot simultaneously be scalding for two components, and thus $D_i\cap D_j=\emptyset$, as desired. \end{proof}